Skip to content

 This is the most important thing I learned.

 Stay under 40% context utilization.
 I tracked this obsessively for a month.
 Below 40%, tasks complete reliably.
-Above 60%, the model starts hallucinating, forgetting what it was doing, confidently producing garbage.
-The failure rate isn't linear — it's a cliff.
+Above 60%, the model starts hallucinating, forgetting what it was doing, cheerfully producing garbage.
+The failure rate isn't linear.
+It's a cliff.

 How do you stay under 40%?